 The costs are similar for all three: about 3% of the price plus a small transaction fee.

-The signup procedure is the hardest part of the PayPal process.
+The signup procedure is the hardest part.
 Be prepared for it to take a couple of weeks from start to finish, and have your bank account information handy.

 Ecommerce providers provide a shopping cart on your own website as part of their package.
 The good ones have done research on how to make the checkout process as smooth as possible for your customers.